berops/claudie/README.md

 <!-- Why is Claudie coolest thing ever -->
 ### Claudie management via IaC

-Declaratively define your infrastructure with a simple, easy to understand YAML [manifest](./docs/input-manifest/example.yaml).
+Declaratively define your infrastructure with a simple, easy to understand YAML [manifest](./docs/input-manifest/input-manifest.md).

 ### Fast scale-up/scale-down of your infrastructure
-To scale-up or scale-down, simply change a few lines in the input manifest and Claudie will take care of the rest.
+To scale-up or scale-down, simply change a few lines in the input manifest and Claudie will take care of the rest in the matter of minutes.

 ### Simple multi-cloud set up
 Claudie is built with multi-cloud infrastructure in mind.
 Simply provide credentials to your cloud projects and watch how the infra is being build in front of you.
 ### Loadbalancing
-In order to create highly available kubernetes cluster, Claudie creates a Loadbalancer cluster for kubeAPI-server .
+In order to create highly available kubernetes cluster, Claudie by default creates a Loadbalancers for kubeAPI server.
 The loadbalancing cluster can also be multi-zone or multi-cloud to ensure no downtime due to LB node failure.
+On top of that, users can define their own Loadbalancers with the custom rules for their applications running inside the cluster.

-Claudie also takes care of creating the DNS record for the loadbalancer cluster using a pre-configured google cloud platform dns zone.
+For all of your Loadbalancers Claudie also manages customizable DNS records, on pre-configured GCP DNS zone, so you do not need to worry about any of that.

 # Get started using the Claudie